 - Werkstatt: Pattern service and sample room specializing in well-constructed garment development.
 The FMI grant supported computers and CAD software, new dress forms, and worker training.

-For more information, including program overview and eligibility criteria, please visit the Fashion Manufacturing Initiative website.
+For more information please visit the Fashion Manufacturing Initiative website.